storj/docs/app/(docs)/dcs/pricing/legacy/page.md

 ## Project Limits

 All Projects have Project Limits on certain important constructs.
 Increases in Project Limits may impact the price of your use of Storj.
-To learn more, check out the [](docId:Zrbz4XYhIOm99hhRShWHg) and [](docId:A4kUGYhfgGbVhlQ2ZHXVS) sections of this Documentation.
+To learn more, check out the [](docId:Zrbz4XYhIOm99hhRShWHg) and [](docId:A4kUGYhfgGbVhlQ2ZHXVS) sections of the documentation.

 ## Additional Pricing Notes

-There is a **$5 minimum monthly charge** for all object storage accounts.
+Storj has a $5 minimum monthly usage fee for all object storage accounts.

+This helps cover the cost of payment processing and basic operations so we can continue offering fast, secure, and reliable storage—even for small accounts.

+**What does this mean for you?**

+- Any monthly usage that results in an invoice less than $5 will result in the minimum usage fee.
+- If your usage exceeds $5 per month, you will not be charged a minimum usage fee.
+- If you bought a starter package via a partner before August 1, 2025, you will not be charged a minimum usage fee until your starter package expires.
+The starter package expires one year from purchase or when the starter package credits have been fully used.
+- If you pay with STORJ token, you will not be charged a minimum usage fee.